lillycummins/academic-website/content/authors/admin/_index.md

 title: Elizabeth A. Cummins
 email: ""
 ---
 I'm Lilly, a 2nd year PhD student on [The Wellcome Trust - University of Nottingham & University of Birmingham Joint 4 Year PhD Training Programme for Antimicrobials & Antimicrobial Resistance](https://www.birmingham.ac.uk/schools/mds-graduate-school/wellcome-aamr/index.aspx).
-My research focuses on the evolution of multidrug resistance (MDR) in *Escherichia coli*, using a combination of bioinformatic and machine learning approaches to disentangle hte evolutionary processes that can result in multidrug resistant phenotypes.
+My research focuses on the evolution of multidrug resistance (MDR) in *Escherichia coli*, using a combination of bioinformatic and machine learning approaches to disentangle the evolutionary processes that can result in multidrug resistant phenotypes.